xvik/dropwizard-guicey-ext/guicey-jdbi/README.md

     .withTxAnnotations(MyCustomTransactional.class);
 ```

-Note that this will override default annotations support.
-If you want to support multiple annotation then provide
+Note that this will override default annotation support.
+If you want to support multiple annotations then specify
 all of them:

 ```java